 Topics in statistics with direct application to the solving of engineering problems.
 Inferential statistics including hypothesis tests, conference intervals, and design of experiments.
-Requires graduate standing.
-ENGR 5333 - delete the sentence "Requires graduate standing."

 5710 PROJECT

 Prerequisite: Consent of instructor Individual or group projects involving design, verification, and report.
 1-6 credit hours.
 May be repeated for credit, maximum 6.